-While taxes can be a painful expense item on an income statement or balance sheet, there are several ways to use tax deductions to make some significant cash savings.
-Tax deductions include everything from auto expenses and employee benefits to little-known items, such as the interest on your loan, that have been defined by the Internal Revenue Service (IRS) as “helpful and appropriate.”
+While taxes can be a painful expense item on an income statement or balance sheet, there are several ways you can use tax deductions to save significant cash.
+Possible tax deductions include everything from auto expenses and employee benefits to little-known items, such as the interest on your loan, that the IRS has defined as “helpful and appropriate.”

-There are additional savings to be made, thanks to tax reforms that have been sweeping the corporate world over the past couple of years.
-According to one analysis, the $5.6 million tax exemption that went into effect in 2018 could have significant effects on income and corporate taxes for individuals and businesses, and is something startups should watch out for over the coming years.
+There are additional savings to be made, thanks to the tax reforms that have swept the corporate world over the past couple of years.
+According to legal firm Batson Nolan, the $5.6 million tax exemption that went into effect in 2018 could have significant effects on income and corporate taxes for individuals and businesses, which startups should watch out for over the coming years.

 4. Streamline your HR functions.